ltonetwork/lto-node/index-node/README.md

 | `STATS_INDEXING`       | Indexing of blockchain statistics    | boolean                | `true `       | Enables `operations`, `transactions` and `supply` stats   |

 You can see a list of all of the available variables on the [indexer](https://github.com/ltonetwork/indexer) repository.

+## Docker images

+By default, the `latest` tag is used for all docker images.
+You can use an alternative tag for the LTO public node by setting `LTO_NODE_VERSION` and `LTO_INDEXER_VERSION` for the LTO indexer.

 ## Cloudformation